 I'm subscribed to six blogs.
 One I read religiously.
 I click refresh to see if it's come in yet.
 The second, I read maybe half the articles.
 The rest I read about one in five of their posts, generally based on the compellingness of the title, but sometimes if I'm trying to avoid work I'll read all of them at one time, plus back posts.

 (This means include links to your other, or recent content.
 I'm bored!
 Give me something fun to do!)

 I probably open 3 out of 5 emails from Sunwing Vacations.
-They have sort of a “deals of the week” newsletter that they send out, and I read it more often than I don’t.
-(It should be noted that the last time Jamie and I took a vacation through Sunwing was when we went to Cuba two years ago.
-We’re still reading.)
+They have sort of a “deals of the week” newsletter that they send out, and I read it more often than I don't.
+(It should be noted that the last time I took a vacation through Sunwing was when I went to Cuba – years ago.
+I'm still reading.)

 Norwegian Cruise Lines sends me probably four emails a week and I at least glance at about half of them, even though their “sales” are hardly sales at all.
 (Norwegian: I adore you.
 More than you could possibly know.
 But onboard credit is not a sale, it's a bonus.
 I like both, but one is not the other.
 A dog is not a cat, and you can't say it's a cat just because cats get a higher open rate.
 It's cheating.)

 Given that the average launch gets 50-60% of its sales on the last day, and 50-60% of THAT in the last few hours, I mail twice on the last day.
 So should you.
 You think everybody's heard about it, and you may, theoretically, be right.
 (You're not actually right, but you could be in theoretical alternate universe land.)